ourresearch/openalex-docs/the-data/sources/README.md

 ### `x_concepts`

+The `Concepts` most frequently applied to works hosted by this source.

+Each is represented as a [dehydrated Concept](../concepts/concept-object.md#the-dehydratedconcept-object) object, with one additional attribute:

+`score` (_Float_): The strength of association between this source and the listed concept, from 0-100.

 {% hint style="danger" %}
 The "x" in `x_concepts` is because it's experimental and subject to removal with very little warning.
 We plan to replace it with a custom link to the Concepts API endpoint.
 {% endhint %}

-_List:_ The `Concepts` most frequently applied to works hosted by this source.
-Each is represented as a [dehydrated Concept](../concepts/concept-object.md#the-dehydratedconcept-object) object, with one additional attribute:

-`score` (_Float_): The strength of association between this source and the listed concept, from 0-100.

 ```json
 x_concepts: [